se-panfilov/anarchy-engine/apps/showcases-core/legal/INSTRUCTIONS.md

 - We may provide **updates** (patches, bug fixes, content changes).
 Updates can be delivered through the same channels you used to obtain the Software or as replacement files in the package.
 - Some updates may be required to continue using certain features.
 - Release notes / advisories may be included within the product, inside the update package, or provided via the distribution channel (no fixed location/cadence guaranteed).
-- Security maintenance periods are described in the **Security Policy** (in `./legal/`).
+- Security maintenance periods are described in the **Security Policy**.

 ---

 ## 4) Safety & Acceptable Use (summary)

 - Do **not** use the Software for unlawful purposes or to distribute malware, cheats, or tools that degrade others’ experience or security.
 - Avoid use in **safety-critical** contexts where failure could cause injury, environmental, or property damage.
-See the **Disclaimer** in `./legal/DISCLAIMER.*`.
+See the **Disclaimer** (in this folder).

 ---

 ## 5) CE Marking (EU)

-Below is the CE mark included with this package for electronic placement in accompanying materials:
+Below is the CE mark included for electronic placement in these instructions:

 ![CE Mark](./images/ce-mark.png 'CE')

 - The CE mark indicates conformity of the Software with applicable EU legislation (including cybersecurity/product-safety rules where relevant).
-- The CE mark may also **appear inside the product** (for example, in an “About / Legal” view, installer screen, splash, or other compliance section) **depending on build and language**.
+- The CE mark may also **appear inside the product** (for example, in an “About / Legal” view, installer screen, splash, or another compliance section) **depending on build and language**.
-- The **EU Declaration of Conformity** is provided in this package at: `./legal/EU_DECLARATION_OF_CONFORMITY.pdf`.
+- The **EU Declaration of Conformity** is included here as: `EU_DECLARATION_OF_CONFORMITY.pdf`.

 > Placement of the mark within UI may vary across versions and locales; electronic display in these instructions satisfies the electronic marking modality.